ajeetchaulagain/react-redux-custom-starter-kit/README.md

 # React & Redux Starter Kit with some initial configuration

-This is custom react-redux starter kit for my future react and redux project.
-This starter kit comes with rich development environment configured for React and Redux project.
+This is a custom react-redux starter kit with some initial configuration for rich development environment while doing react-redux project.

 ## Setup